GC-public-learning/jet-pack-compose-1.3-book/README.md

 ### Use of Sqlite 3 in project
 through the "Repository" that interacts with :
-- Room Database
+- Room Database library
 - SQLite
 - DAO (Data Access Objects)
 - Entities